TomChen1435/idm231-tc3363/document/structure-and-flow.md

 - h1 (Which North American Rapid Transit System Should You Try Next?)
 - button#help
     - Click to go to the "section#help"
+    - Click and change to "button#help-close"
+- button#help-close
+    - Click to go to main
     - Click and change to "button#close"

 ### header#operator